arunvelsriram/dotfiles/README.md

 A backup of the existing dotfiles will be placed inside `dotfiles.backup.{date}` during the setup.
 Use this to restore your old dotfiles in case you mess up.

 ## TODO ##
-* Include oh-my-zsh custom configs and plugins
+- [x] Include oh-my-zsh custom configs, themes and plugins (plugins are managed by zplug)
-* Support scripts for installing necessary softwares
+- [ ] Support scripts for installing necessary softwares